youhyun-sung/youhyun-sung.github.io/_pages/about.md

 During my master's studies in **Aesthetics at Seoul National University**, I explored this question through the lens of **neuroaesthetics**.
 I came to see art not simply as an object of appreciation, but as a window into the mechanisms of human visual perception and the workings of the mind.

-I am currently studying the intersections of **illusion, visual perception, and empirical aesthetics** through the use of **Op Art images**.
+I am currently studying the intersections of **illusion, visual perception, cognitive science and empirical aesthetics** through the use of **Op Art images**.
 My research is driven by an interest in how aesthetic experience connects to perceptual mechanisms — and in how humans see, interpret, and assign value to images.

 ---

 ## Research Interests
 - **Visual Perception**
-- **Spatial Perception**
 - **Psychology**
+- **Cognitive Science**
 - **Illusion**
 - **Neuroaesthetics**
 - **Empirical Aesthetics**